Palladia for Dogs (toceranib phosphate)

 How to Give Palladia

-These tests will regularly monitored.
+These tests will be regularly monitored.
 1,2 Changes in these laboratory values may influence whether you continue to give this medication.

-Discontinuation may be temporary until the abnormal lab values or gastrointestinal signs resolve, or dosages may be reduced, so your dog has fewer side effects.1,2
+Do not just stop giving Palladia; discontinuation should always be under the advice of your veterinarian.
+Your veterinarian might not stop Palladia altogether but instead “pause it” until the abnormal lab values or gastrointestinal signs resolve.
+Dosages may also be reduced, so your dog has fewer side effects.1,2

-Your veterinarian may also monitor your dog’s blood pressure, thyroid level, full chemistry panel, and urine protein: creatinine ratio.2
+Your veterinarian may also monitor your dog’s blood pressure, thyroid level, full chemistry panel, and urine protein:creatinine ratio.2

 What If I Miss a Dose of Palladia?